JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/05_String_Concationation_and_interploation.md

 My name is Salem, I'm 24 years old, I'm 1.78 meters tall, and do I love coding? thats true!
 ```

-Lets remove all our print statements and replace them with only one:
+Let's replace all of our `print` statements with one only:

 ```dart
 void main() {